GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 * GCE VMs are labeled when transitioning into PROVISIONING state.
 * GKE clusters are labeled when transitioning into RUNNING state.
+* GCS buckets are labled when coming from priorAssetState=DOES_NOT_EXIST.
+* Cloud SQL instances are labeled when transitioning into RUNNABLE state.
+It may take a few minutes for the labels to be effective.

 ## Considerations